thebuddyman/hyperisland-hatm/codebase.md

 This is a binary file of the type: Binary

-# public/images/demo-thumbnail.png
+# public/images/favicon.ico

-This is a binary file of the type: Image
+This is a binary file of the type: Binary

 # public/images/mascot.png